eiadxp/MvvmCross.Platforms.Wpf.ItemsViewPresenter/README.md

     </Grid>
 </view:MvxWpfView>
 ```
-3. Create your views as you normaly do with MvvmCross.
+3. Create your views as you normally do with MvvmCross.
 4. You can use the attached property `MvxContainer.Header` in your view to set the holder header if your it supports headers (based on `HeaderedContentControl` like `TabItem` or `Expander`):
 ```XAML
 <view:MvxWpfView x:Name="mvxWpfView" x:Class="MvvmCross.Platforms.Wpf.ItemsPresenter.Demo.Views.FirstView"